jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 where $N$ is the total number of arm pulls Alice made between both bandits, $a_t$ indicates the bandit arm she pulled on the $t$th try (either the left or right one), and $r_t$ is the payout she received.

 Armed with this expression, we can approximate Bob's expected payout using our observations of Alice playing.
-We also could adopt the iterative estimate, rather than this mean estimate, of expected values, if we wanted.
+We could similarly adapt the iterative expected value estimate method to use importance sampling if we wanted.

 ## Where's the expected value under the policy in $Q^*$?

 We now understand why Q-learning for simple bandits does not require importance sampling: we maintain separate expected value estimates for each action.
 For any given policy $\pi$ we can estimate the expected payout by taking a weighted average of the Q-values under that $\pi$.
-We also understand that if we didn't keep separate estimates for each action that importance sampling would be useful to correct for the mismatch is sampling distributions.
+We also understand that if we didn't keep separate estimates for each action that importance sampling would be useful to correct for the mismatch in sampling distributions.

 But what about more general MDPs where there are sequential states and your value depends on what the expected value of your policy is for each subsequent state?
 Well, we now know how to solve that exact problem.
 Since Q-learning keeps separate estimates for each action from each state, we can the take a weighted average of future Q-values under the policy we care about (for Q-learning, the optimal policy) and never have to worry about importance sampling.